onap/sdc/docs/configuration.rst

     # Resource informational deployment artifact placeholder
     resourceInformationalDeployedArtifacts:

-    # Requirements needed to be fulfilled before certificattion
+    # Requirements needed to be fulfilled before certification
     requirementsToFulfillBeforeCert:

-    # Capabillities needed to be fulfilled before certificattion
+    # Capabilities needed to be fulfilled before certification
     capabilitiesToConsumeBeforeCert:

     # Urls that should not be logged